Obsessive-Compulsive Disorder (OCD)

 Be as kind and patient as possible.
 Each sufferer needs to overcome problems at their own pace.
 Praise any successful attempt to resist OCD, and focus attention on positive elements in the person’s life.

-Do not play along with your loved one’s OCD rituals.
+Do not play along with your loved one’s rituals.
 Helping with rituals will only reinforce the behavior.
 Support the person, not their rituals.

 Keep communication positive and clear.
-Communication is important so you can find a balance between supporting your loved one and standing up to the OCD and not further distressing your loved one.
+Communication is important so you can find a balance between supporting your loved one and standing up to the OCD symptoms and not further distressing your loved one.

 Find the humor.
 Laughing together over the funny side and absurdity of some OCD symptoms can help your loved one become more detached from the disorder.
 Just make sure your loved one feels respected and in on the joke.

 Don’t let OCD take over family life.
-Sit down as a family and decide how you will work together to tackle your loved one’s OCD symptoms.
+Sit down as a family and decide how you will work together to tackle your loved one’s symptoms.
 Try to keep family life as normal as possible and the home a low-stress environment.